snowplow-archive/snowplow.github.com/_posts/2015-06-01-spark-streaming-example-project-0.1.0-released.md

-## Get this project up and running
+## Getting this project up and running
 In this tutorial, we will walk through the process of getting up and running with Amazon Kinesis.

 ####Step 1: Get the code